ashleysia/TeamHASHTAG/Class Log.md

 ================
 In class:
 * We heard 3 presentations.
 One was a basic understanding of earthquakes.
 One at more regarding the ETAS model.
 The last was regarding suggestions of ways to approach this project per Professor Stark.
+* Reena and Tim have accomplished their goals in helping our group and will proceed to join other groups (Thanks guys! :) )

 Accomplishments since last class:
 * Reena and Ashley finished visualizing data over time in R.
 * Tim finished visualizing data geographicly in iPython.
 * Raymond concluded that using D3 would not be an efficient use of our time.

+Goals for next class:
+* Decide what new goal we will accomplish that is parallel to other vertical groups, or join new vertical groups

 November 7, 2013